 Yes, this is one of the benefits of dental bonding.
 It’s a reversible process.
 If you decide you no longer want the bonding or want to try a different restoration, it can be removed at any time.

 Does getting tooth bonding hurt?

 No, tooth bonding shouldn’t hurt.
 If bonding material is used in an area that has a cavity, you may experience sensitivity due to nerve endings damaged by decay.
-Your tooth may feel a bit strange to start, like it’s bigger and taking up more space in your mouth.
+Your tooth may feel a bit strange like it’s bigger and taking up more space in your mouth.
 This goes away within days, and soon you won’t even be able to tell that you have a bonded tooth.

 How long do I have to wait to eat or drink after dental bonding?

 You’re able to eat and drink immediately following the dental bonding procedure.
 However, we recommend avoiding smoking or drinking beverages that can stain for 48 hours after the treatment.
 The bonding material is especially susceptible to staining directly after treatment.